Working with SUs to develop understanding of key policy and knowledge areas is a core function of our work at Wonkhe SUs.

 In recent years “initiations” has gone from a taboo subject a major policy area, and last year Universities UK published guidance on it.
 In this session we’ll look at the issue in detail and consider wider issues in relation to the management of student conduct both within universities, SUs and out in wider communities and contexts.

-Wednesday 23 June 2021, 11am: I just picked me a plum (Part of Comms by the Coast)
+Wednesday 23 June 2021, Why some student officers’ social media works (Part of Comms by the Coast)

 I’ve seen lots of versions of SU officers’ social media – some dry, some exciting, some “on brand”, some painfully off-brand, some barely post and others overshare in a way that’s genuinely upsetting.
 In this session I’ll try to relate what I’ve seen officers do with their social accounts in recent years to emerging theory on political effectiveness, and ask what officers and staff that support them need to do to build an effective and engaging presence online that builds profile, increases engagement and enhances accountability.